NotDSF/HttpSpy/README.md

 # HttpSpy
 A powerful and highly efficient network debugging tool for Roblox (and exploits)
+> Please don't use this on any commerical scripts, you'll most likely get yourself detected (lol)

 ## Alert
 This project is no longer maintained (and won't be until I finish some other stuff), if you'd like to make a pull request feel free to do so and I might accept it